Benjamin Israel is well known to the staff of Anime North; considering he was one!

-Ben can be heard as the voice of Toby / Faust on Beyblade: Metal Fusion.
-He can also be heard on the kids show Arthur as Alberto Molina and has been in "too many commercials to remember".
+Ben can be heard as the voice of Toby / Faust on Beyblade: Metal Masters and Metal Fury, Alberto Molina on Arthur, and Worry Bear on Julius Jr. He has also been in "too many commercials to remember".

-He is currently busying himself with developing cartoons and television shows with his own personal posse of poetic people at Portmantoe Productions.
+He is currently recording on a weekly basis (with a few projects on the go) and is busying himself with the development cartoons and television shows with his own personal posse of poetic people at Portmantoe Productions.
+Ben is also a voice coach in Toronto helping the experienced and not-so-experienced alike.

 Brian Froud is best known for his voice work in animation and his live performances.
 He has been nominated for three Canadian Comedy Awards.
 Once in 2005 for his one-man show The Wizard of Coz and again in 2007 for his critically acclaimed one-man show Swiss Family Guy Robinson.
 Seth MacFarlane himself has called Brian's Stewie impression "Pretty damn good."
 Hank Azaria and Kevin Pollak have also given Brian high praise for his Christopher Walken impression on Kevin Pollak's Chat Show.
 In 2011, Brian performed over fifty characters and celebrity impressions in less than an hour in his one-man show Brian Froud's One Man Celebrity Disaster Relief Charity Benefit Awareness Telethon...
 Show.